OPEN* - RETAIL & SERVICES

 Reopening Your Library

-All Dayton Metro Library locations will reopen for new, limited hours: Tuesday through Saturday, 10 am - 6 pm.
+All Dayton Metro Library locations will reopen for new, limited hours: Hours and info.
 We invite you to browse the shelves; use the computers, printers and copiers; and check out your materials.
 Curbside Service will continue for those who prefer to request items in advance and schedule a time for pickup.

 Here are some of the changes you'll see at your Library: